 The kitchen, bathroom, and bedroom are all equipped with a 12VDC exhaust vent fan (Figure 143).
-A three-speed switch controls the fan speed of both.
+A threespeed switch controls the fan speed of both.
 The vent fan should only be left in the "on" mode when the motorhome is parked and in use.
-The fan will not operate until the vent is open.